 Royalty-free third-party art is permitted in Stationery Design Challenges, but only as long as the source specifies that you are granted a license which permits Minted to reproduce and distribute for sale such third-party art, without payment of any royalty by Minted or any other limitations to use the art for reproduction items for resale.

 We understand that creative processes are diverse.
-We ask artists and designers to keep in mind that Minted is all about fresh, new design that you can’t find anywhere else.
-When evaluating designs that incorporate third-party assets, Minted will lean toward usage that is unique and imaginative, resulting in work that is truly new and unique.
+We ask artists to keep in mind that Minted is all about fresh, new designs that you can’t find anywhere else.
+When evaluating designs that incorporate third-party assets, Minted will lean toward usage that is imaginative, resulting in work that is truly new and unique.

 Example: Unacceptable Stock Art Usage